-Admission to Day of Surgery and Preoperative Checklist.
-Student nurses should complete this task under the direct supervision of a Registered Nurse as it is a key safety concern and final nursing sign off prior to theatre.
+- Admission to Day of Surgery and Preoperative Checklist.
+Student nurses should complete this task under the direct supervision of a Registered Nurse as it is a key safety concern and final nursing sign off prior to theatre. - Communication including: - Handover of allocated patients to treating team (to RN, EN, medical team etc.). - Documentation in Electronic Medical Record (needs to be co-signed by Preceptor) \ Appendix A: Banksia Unit Mental Health Clinical placements - Communication of patient condition to other members of the health care team - Patient admission, discharge, and education.

-Communication including:

-• Handover of allocated patients

-- Documentation in Electronic Medical Record (needs to be co-signed by Preceptor) Appendix A: Banksia Unit Mental Health Clinical placements - Communication of patient condition to other members of the health care team - Patient discharge

-Medication Administration:
+• Medication Administration:

 - Completion of the hospital-based medication package is mandatory prior to drug preparation and or administration that will be completed at orientation and given to the appropriate ward CNE/CSN's or Nurse Educator.
-Student nurses are only to prepare and administer medication under the direct supervision of an RCH employed Registered Nurse (as per RCH policy) - Student nurses are only to enter the medication room when accompanied by a Registered Nurse - direct supervision is required for all preparation, administration and management of medications and fluids (e.g. performed on medication trolleys, procedure rooms etc). - For medication requiring double checking, student nurses are not authorised to be "checkers" of medication (as per RCH policy) - Student nurses are expected to be able to verbalise information about the drug they are giving prior to administration - Expected to know the 6R's (as based on the RCH hospital policy) and apply them to each administration of medication ensuring that the: - right child
+Student nurses are only to prepare and administer medication under the direct supervision of an RCH employed Registered Nurse (as per RCH policy) - Student nurses are only to enter the medication room when accompanied by a Registered Nurse direct supervision is required for all preparation, administration and management of medications

+- and fluids (e.g. performed on medication trolleys, procedure rooms etc).

+- For medication requiring double checking, student nurses are not authorised (as working under direct supervision and registration of RN) to be classified as one of the individual "checkers" of medication (as per RCH policy) (students are additional)

+- Student nurses are expected to be able to verbalise information about the drug they are giving prior to administration

+- Expected to know the 6R's (as based on the RCH hospital policy) and apply them to each administration of medication ensuring that the:

+- Right child

-- receives the right medication
+- Receives the right medication

-- the right dose
+- o The Right dose and indication

-- at the right time
+- o at the Right time

-- by the right route
+- by the Right route

-- And the right to refuse.

-- Able to prepare and administer medication under the direct supervision of the

-Preceptor via the following route:
+- Able to prepare and administer medication under the direct supervision of the Preceptor via the following route:

 - Oral

 - Enteral

-- IM
+- o Intramuscular (IM)

-- Subcutaneous
+- Subcutaneous (SC)

-- IV medications as a push or into a burette / bag or via syringe driver or

-Baxter infusion device.
-This is including into a Central Venous Access Device

-(CVAD) for some patient's cohorts.
+- IV medications as a push or into a pump/ burette / bag or via syringe driver or Baxter infusion device.
+This is including into a Central Venous Access Device (CVAD)\ for some patient's cohorts.

 - Intravenous Fluid Management under the direct supervision of the Preceptor:

-- Hang maintenance and replacement fluid
+- o Hang maintenance and replacement fluid

-- Refill Burette chamber or syringe driver
+- o Refill Burette chamber or syringe driver

-- Care of IVT site
+- o Care of IVT site

 - Checking of orders (not as double checker)

-- Clearing, resetting, or programming of IVT pumps and syringe drivers
+- Silencing, pausing, clearing, resetting, or programming of IVT pumps and syringe drivers (any management of a IVT pump, syringe driver or device will need to be directly supervised by a RN)

 - Assist in the process involved with administration of blood products including checking (but not as double checker) and assessment of patient during infusion.

-Once completed Central Venous Access Device (CVAD) competency and Learning Hero pre-learning Vascular Access Bundle, resources and witnessed assessment by Preceptor/CNE/CSN:
+- Once completed, Central Venous Access Device (CVAD) competency and Learning Hero pre-learning Vascular Access Bundle, resources and witnessed assessment by Preceptor/CNE/CSN:

-All CVAD access (care and management) must be performed under direct supervision with the Preceptor (CSN and or CNE) and in strict accordance with the RCH CVAD Procedure.
-Please ensure this is in line with University scope or practice
+- All CVAD access (care and management) must be performed under direct supervision with the Preceptor (CSN and/or CNE) and in strict accordance with the RCH CVAD Procedure.

+\Please ensure this is in line with University scope or practice

-Administration of fluids and medications only (minus chemotherapy and some specialised medications please refer to CNE/CSN and preceptors in your clinical area) Clinical areas where students may be able to complete additional CVAD care (this may include CVAD access, blood taking, dressing changes, line changes, smart site changes) All wards and clinical areas except: Emergency department Dolphin Any clinical area supporting year one UoM Masters Students Specialist clinic Day Medical Unit Kelpie Wallaby Day oncology Rosella (PICU) Cockatoo Butterfly
+Administration of fluids and medications only (minus chemotherapy and some specialised medications please refer to CNE/CSN and preceptors in your clinical area) Clinical areas where students may be able to complete additional CVAD care (this may include CVAD access, blood taking, dressing changes, line changes, smart site changes) All wards and clinical areas except: - Emergency department - Dolphin - Butterfly medications and fluids post Specialist clinicDay Medical UnitKelpieWallaby correctionAny clinical area who is unable to support this skill Day Cancer CentreRosella (PICU)Cockatoo